pcroch/lunch-picker-api/README.md

      This is a default user to demonstration.
 You can of course create your own user.
 Please see below.

     2 * Body:
-       { "finder": {
+            { "lunch": {
-        "release": 2008,
+                "localisation": "Saint gilles",
-        "duration": 90,
+                "distance": 35000,
-        "rating": [1, 10],
+                "price": [1,4],
                 "attendees": ["Pierre"]
                }}

       This is an example of a  raw body request
 ### Body variables:
-   - Release:
+   - Localisation:

-          *Release year of the movie
+          *This string indicates the geographic area to be used when searching for businesses.
-          *Positive integer with a maximum of 4 digits
+          *By default the city must be in Belgium

-   - Duration:
+          *It must be a string: "Arlon" or "Saint Gilles"

-          *Duration of the movies im minutes
+   - Distance:

-          *Positive integer
+          *Distance in meters from the search location *Positive integer

-   - Rating:
+   - Price:

-          *Rating range to choose movies
+          *Pricing Range to filter the search result with: 1 = $, 2 = $$, 3 = $$$, 4 = $$$$.
-          *Positive integer between 0 and 10
+          *Positive integer between 1 and 4.
+If the number are the same, it will be considered as Integer.

   - Attendees:

           *List of people for the event.
-          *The name must be the name given in the preferences but not the username
+          *The name must be the name given in the preferences but not the email adress

 ## III.
 HOW TO